python-boilerplate/uv-template/docs/features/commitizen.md

 ---

-For more details, see the [Commitizen Documentation](https://commitizen-tools.github.io/commitizen/)
+For more details on configuration, see the [Commitizen Documentation](https://commitizen-tools.github.io/commitizen/)